Drinking straw: Canada

 In May 2018, the Vancouver city council voted in favor of adopting a "Single Use Reduction Strategy", targeting single-use styrofoam containers and plastic straws.
 The council approved the first phase of the regulations in November 2019, expected to be in place by April 2020, barring the distribution of single-use straws unless requested (with straws on hand required to be bendable for accessibility reasons).
 Bubble tea shops will be given a one-year exemption.

 In March 2019, Starbucks announced that they would be debuting strawless lids for cold drinks across Toronto as a part of their global environmental aspirations.

 In June 2019, in the lead-up to the federal election, prime minister Justin Trudeau announced his intent to enact legislation restricting the use of petroleum-based single-used plastics as early as 2021.
+In 2023, the ban was overturned by the Federal Court, as it was found to be "unreasonable and unconstitutional".

 European Union

 In May 2018, the European Union proposed a directive banning a number of single-use plastic items including straws, cotton buds, cutlery, balloon sticks and drink stirrers, in addition to limiting the use other single-use plastics and extending producer responsibility.
 The EU estimated the plan would avoid 3.4 million tons of carbon emissions, save consumers €6.5 billion, and prevent environmental damage that would cost the equivalent of €22 billion by the year 2030.
-In October 2018, the European Parliament voted to pass the directive with 571 votes for and 53 votes against, and the directive came into effect on July 2, 2021.
+In October 2018, the European Parliament voted to pass the directive with 571 votes for and 53 votes against, and the directive came into effect on 2 July 2021.
 The specificity of the European market is that it prohibits all types of straws made of plastic, whether bio-based or compostable.
 This means that popular straws made of PHA, PBS or PLA for example, are prohibited in this territory.

-It is not always clear whether or not a drinking straw complies with this legislation, so it is recommended that a pyrolysis test be performed to determine its composition.
+New Zealand

+Plastic straws and other single-use plastics were banned in New Zealand on 1 July 2023, with exceptions for disabled people.
+Plastic straws that are added to packaging by machines (such as juice boxes) will be banned on 1 January 2026.